tjgran01/GoodreadsEDA/docs/WRITEUP.md

 (critically speaking, that is), so much so that this phenomenon requires further investigation.
 Do we *actually* view the book as better than the film?
 And if so, then *why?* or in *what way* to we view the book as a more valid version of the story?
-Though there is a vast theoretical literature explaining why this phenomenon might be the case, few efforts using publicly avilable data have corroborated these claims < citation needed >.
+Though there is theoretical literature explaining why this phenomenon might be the case, few efforts using publicly avilable data have corroborated these claims.

 The project aims investigate a small portion of this overarching question.
 Namely, does the creation of a film or television show have a significant impact on how